-The world economy, industry and sciences are becoming increasingly digitized, and these developments are disrupting society and familiar social processes.
-Women, however, are still largely underrepresented in technology fields.
-To create a world in which men and women have equal opportunities, women need to have an active role in technology and technological developments.
-Zonta International offered a new Zonta International Women in Technology Scholarship in 2019 to encourage women to pursue education, career opportunities and leadership roles in technology.
+The world economy continues to leverage and build upon the digital revolution, and industry is becoming critically dependent on information technology.
+Further, these developments are increasingly disrupting society and familiar social processes.
+Women, however, are still largely underrepresented in decisions as they relate to information technology and how they impact our world now and into the future.
+To create a world in which men and women have equal opportunities, women need to have an active role in the field of information technology and access to leadership roles such as chief information officers (CIOs) and chief technology officers (CTOs).
+Zonta International is pleased to support the Zonta International Women in Technology Scholarship to encourage women to pursue education, career opportunities and leadership roles in information technology.

 Thank you to everyone who applied for our pilot Women in Technology Scholarship.
-Below is a list of the 2019 Women in Technology Scholars.
+See a list of the 2019 Women in Technology Scholars.
 Read more about the 2019 international recipients.

 Lindsey Tulloch, District 4, Canada

 Lucy Pei, District 9, USA

 Sedinam Worlanyo, District 18, Ghana

 Saffron Jensen, District 7, USA

 Natella Jafarova, District 8, Canada

 Lina Habazi, District 10, USA